ericealbright/ericealbright.github.io/contact.md

 permalink: /contact/
 ---

-You can send me an email at ericealbright@gmail.com
+The best way to reach me is to send an email to _ericealbright@gmail.com_

-And here are some places you can find me:
+And here are some other places you can find me:

 {% include socialMediaList.html %}